ouzgaga/FoodLocal/Deployment/README.md

 # Deployment

-We choose to deploy our application across continuous integration with gitlab.
-All the processus is define in the file: [.gitlab-ci.yml](../.gitlab-ci.yml).
+We choose to deploy our application across continuous integration with Gitlab.
+All the processus is defined in the file: [.gitlab-ci.yml](../.gitlab-ci.yml).

-## CI
+## Continuous Integration (CI)

-The CI is split in different stages
+The CI are split in different stages.

 ### Stages

 - build
-  - Building the apps into a Docker container
+  - Build the apps into a Docker container
-  - This stage is made to be sure that the apps can be build
+  - This stage is made to be sure that the apps can be built
 - test
-  - Running the test of the apps
+  - Run the tests of the apps
 - release
-  - Create and push an image of the app on google cloud image registery
+  - Create and push an image of the app on Google Cloud Image Registery
 - deploy
-  - Deploying the apps on google cloud Kubernetest
+  - Deploy the apps on Google Cloud Kubernetes

 ## CD

-### Google cloud with Kubernetes
+### Google Cloud with Kubernetes

 We choose to use Google Cloud with Kubernetes to host our applications.